 The Chronicle Concerning the Reign of Nabonidus (ABC 7) is one of the most important historiographical texts from ancient Babylonia.
 It deals not just with the reign of Nabonidus (r.556-539 BCE), but also with the rise of the Persian king Cyrus the Great, the demise of the Babylonian Empire, and the founding of the Achaemenid Empire.

 In addition, we learn that Nabonidus was not in Babylon for ten years.
 Instead, he seems to have tried to subject Arabia.
 In year three he conquered the kingdom Edom, which controls the direct road from Babylon to the Gulf of Aqaba.
-From year seven until year sixteen, Nabonidus stayed in the oasis of Tema in the Arabian desert, from where he could easily go as far south as the oasis Iatribu (modern Medina).
+From year seven until year sixteen, Nabonidus stayed in the oasis of Tayma in the Arab desert, from where he could easily go as far south as the oasis Yatrib (modern Medina).